Tutorials

 • Azimuth angle [ \(^{\circ}\) ]

-The long-term Thermo-Elastic Drift (TED) file contains a model for each mission quarter.
-The TED model is a second order polynomial whilst uniformly drawing the model coefficients under the restriction that the amplitude in yaw, pitch, and roll cannot exceed 15 arcsec.
-Such a model looks like the following:
+The long-term Thermo-Elastic Distortion (TED) file contains a model for each camera group and mission quarter.
+The TED model is a second order polynomial whilst uniformly drawing the model coefficients under the restriction that the amplitude in yaw, pitch, and roll cannot exceed a maximum TED amplitude.
+By default 2 arcsec (i.e. 0.13 pixel in focal plane) is used, however, simply use the argument --ted_ampl <value> to alter this amplitude.
+As see below, the polynomial is slightly perturbed for each camera group to more realistically include thermal gradient across the platform (but in operation each camera will have a unique drift):

 _images/platonium_payloadTED.png